 You can read more about our medical records program and donate to support it here.

-Executive Director Noelle George is proud of FBB's history of working on social justice issues, "Foundation Beyond Belief is working hard toward equality for all genders, and we are excited to continue that work going forward through the Humanist Service Corps and our other programs."
+Executive Director Noelle George is proud of FBB's history of working on social justice issues, "Foundation Beyond Belief is working hard toward equality for all genders, and we are excited to continue that work going forward through the Humanist Action: Ghana and our other programs."